Jac0xb/lighthouse/CONTRIBUTING.md

 ### Suggesting Enhancements

 Feature requests are welcome.
 Before submitting an enhancement suggestion, please check if it's already been proposed.
-When suggesting enhancements, include as much detail as possible and consider the scope and objectives of Lighthouse.
+When suggesting enhancements, include as much detail as possible and consider the scope and objectives of lighthaus.

 ### Code Contributions